The Temptations (miniseries): Part two (November 2, 1998)

 In June 1991, a dead body is found in front of a hospital.
 After a week in the morgue, the body is finally identified as that of David Ruffin, dead of an apparent drug overdose.
 Eddie dies soon after of lung cancer in October 1992.

-In February 1995, Otis and Melvin, now in a wheelchair, visit Melvin's mother.
+In February 1995, Otis and Melvin, the latter now in a wheelchair, visit Melvin's mother.
 While preparing to eat dinner, Melvin, despite being in a wheelchair, volunteers to get short ribs from the kitchen.
-While he's gone, Melvin's mother thanks Otis for taking care of Melvin and keeping the Temptations together through all the good and bad times.
+While he's gone, Melvin's mother thanks Otis for taking care of Melvin and keeping The Temptations together through all the good and bad times.
 The two then call for Melvin, but he doesn't respond.
 They go into the kitchen and find him unresponsive.
 Many people show up at the funeral, including Smokey Robinson, who sings his song "Really Gonna Miss You".

 The film ends with the "classic five" Temptations (Otis, Melvin, Eddie, Paul, and David) in their youth, singing "My Girl" on a stage.
 At the end of the song, they take a bow, with Otis saying in a voice-over "Temptations, forever."

 Afterwards

 The miniseries was a ratings success with 45 million viewers in total watching the two-part series; the first half alone averaged a 15 rating/23 share in Nielsen ratings.
 Arkush won a 1999 Emmy award for Outstanding Directing for a Miniseries or a Movie.
-The miniseries has been subsequently rerun on the VH-1 cable television network and released to VHS and DVD.
+The miniseries has been subsequently rerun on the VH1 cable television network and released to VHS and DVD.
 The VHS release notably omitted a few scenes which had previously aired on the television premiere.
 One such scene includes David Ruffin, clearly under the influence of drugs and his ego, becoming belligerent during a picnic celebration with the other members of the group.
 The removal of this scene is possibly due to the ensuing suit.

 Otis Williams' ex-wife Josephine Miles, Melvin Franklin's mother Rose Franklin, Johnnie Mae Matthews, and on David Ruffin's behalf, the Ruffin family, filed suit against Williams, Shelly Berger, David V. Picker, Motown, De Passe Entertainment, Hallmark Entertainment, and NBC for use of their likenesses in the film, defamation of character, and emotional distress because of the inaccurate depictions of events.
 They also alleged that the miniseries misportrayed them and/or their relatives and twisted facts.
 The judges ruled in favor of the defendants, and the ruling was upheld when the plaintiffs appealed in 2001.
 Otis Williams later claimed that while his book was the source material for the film, he did not have a great deal of control over how the material was presented.